Ro-shanKumar/bot_sperenza/README.md

 {
 You have to use your own Discord Bot Token and invite a bot

-Replace the Token to the your Discord Bot Token
+Replace the Token to the your Discord Bot Token in .env file

-turn on Developers mode on Discord in the settings => Advanced copy the Guild_id by clicking on the server icon and then Copy Id Replace the Guild_id to the your Server Guild_id copy the Guild_id by clicking on the discord icon and then Copy Id Replace the Cleint_id to the your Server Cleint_id
+turn on Developers mode on Discord in the settings => Advanced copy the Guild_id by clicking on the server icon and then Copy Id Replace the Guild_id to the your Server Guild_id in .env file copy the Guild_id by clicking on the discord icon and then Copy Id Replace the Cleint_id to the your Server Cleint_id in .env file

 register the commands by running node register-command.js